proski/moontrucks/README.md

 * cmake is used for build.
 * C++17 is used for the implementation.

+## Implementation details

+* An event queue is implemented as `std::multimap` indexed by simulated time.
+* The simulated time used type `double`.
+* When an event is processed, another event is added to the queue.
+* The simulated time is updated to the time of the current event.
+* Every event is associated with a truck.
+All trucks have an event associated with them unless they are waiting in queue at an unload station.

 ## Limitations and possible improvements

 * There is no fine grained logging.